oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

 <p></p>

 3. Before you finish this lab, you can review a log of the queries performed by the SQLcl MCP Server on behalf of the AI Agent.
-Locate the Oracle SQL Developer extension in the Activity Panel.
+Locate SQL Developer Extension for VS Code in the Activity Panel.

 4. Click the connection that the SQLcl MCP Server used to connect to your database.